fabioolivei/Tutorials/README.md

 </div>

-- **Objective:** The aim is to analyze a Fast Food Marketing Campaign dataset to understand the impact of different promotions on sales and identify the most effective strategies.
+**Situation:** The objective was to analyze a dataset from a Fast Food Marketing Campaign to discern the impact of different promotional strategies on sales.
+This analysis aimed to identify which marketing promotions were most effective at driving sales, addressing the critical question of how to allocate marketing resources efficiently.

-- **Key Question:** Which marketing promotions are most effective in driving sales?

-**Statistical Significance (p-values)**:
+**Task:** The key question we needed to answer was which marketing promotions are most effective in driving sales.
+This required a detailed analysis of the dataset to compare the effectiveness of various promotional strategies employed by the fast-food chain.

+**Action:** To achieve our objectives, we employed several analytical techniques, including:
+- **Statistical Significance Testing:** We conducted A/B testing to compare the sales impact of different promotions.
+Specifically, we compared Promotion 1 vs. Promotion 2, Promotion 1 vs. Promotion 3, and Promotion 2 vs. Promotion 3.
+The p-values from these comparisons were analyzed to determine statistical significance.
     - Promotion 1 vs Promotion 2: p-value ≈ 4.29e-10
     - Promotion 1 vs Promotion 3: p-value ≈ 0.121
     - Promotion 2 vs Promotion 3: p-value ≈ 1.57e-06

-Evaluation
-- A/B Testing Results: Identified that Promotion 1 and Promotion 3 are statistically more effective than Promotion 2.
-- Cross-Validation: Lowest Mean Squared Error (MSE): The lowest value, 0.085, suggests a relatively good performance of the model in that specific fold, indicating that the model had an average squared error of approximately 85 sales (when we multiply by 1000 to convert back to the original scale of 'SalesInThousands').
+- **Cross-Validation:** We also utilized cross-validation techniques to assess the model's performance, focusing on the Mean Squared Error (MSE) as a measure of accuracy.
+The lowest MSE observed was 0.085, indicating a relatively good performance of the model in that specific fold.

+**Result:** The A/B testing results indicated that Promotion 1 and Promotion 3 are statistically more effective than Promotion 2 in driving sales.
+This was supported by the p-values, which showed significant differences between the promotions.
+The cross-validation process, particularly the analysis of the lowest MSE, further validated the effectiveness of our analytical approach.
+By identifying the most effective marketing promotions, we can now recommend focusing resources on Promotion 1 and Promotion 3 for future marketing campaigns.
+This analysis not only answers the key question posed but also provides a foundation for optimizing marketing strategies to enhance sales performance.
 [Click here to see the full study]([https://shre.ink/rhPB](https://github.com/fabioolivei/Fabio_Olivei_Data_Sciense/blob/main/A-B_Testing_Strategies_in_Fast_Food_Advertising/notebooks/A_B_Testing_Strategies_in_Fast_Food_Advertising.ipynb))

 ## Exploratory Data Analysis (EDA)